JINU98/transformer_latency/OLD_TRANSFORMER_LATENCY_DIFFERENCES.md

 ## 5. Old-Compatible Reproduction Is Required For Old Pie Charts

-The earlier mismatch in the 8192 pie chart came from using the current profiler path instead of the old-compatible path.

 Use `reproduce/run_phi_reproduction.py` and
 `reproduce/phi_baseline_like/old_aligned/` when recreating old Phi/GPT-style
 combined pie charts.
 The corrected AGX reproduction gives an 8192 softmax share